+Received 02-08-2024

+Accepted Manuscript 04-12-2024

-Received mm-dd-yyyy Accepted Manuscript mm-dd-yyyy Published on line mm-dd-yyyy
+Published on line 04-17-2024

-Dates to be inserted by editorial office

 Abstract

-The role of chirality in determining molecular functions in biologically active systems, and importance of investigating single enantiomers of chiral drugs, has resulted in an increasing need for selective synthetic tools for asymmetric synthesis.
+The role of chirality in determining molecular functions in biologically active systems, and the importance of investigating single enantiomers of chiral drugs, has resulted in an increasing need for selective synthetic tools for asymmetric synthesis.
 The efficient desymmetrization of a pseudo- C_2 -symmetric 1,3-diol via an acid-catalyzed cyclization is described.
 The process, mediated by TfOH in hexafluoroisopropanol (HFIP), was based on a serendipitous discovery.